-What is the average price of an engagement ring: 2018 update
+What is the average cost of an engagement ring?

 So why should you find out what the average price of an engagement is?
 Well, this useful benchmark allows buyers to compare true value between popular jewellery retailers.
 You will learn from our research that a well-known brand name does not necessarily mean excellent value.